openssl s_time

 -www page

 This specifies the page to GET from the server.
-A value of '/' gets the index.htm page.
-If this parameter is not specified, then s_time will only perform the handshake to establish SSL connections but not transfer any payload data.
+A value of '/' gets the index.html page.
+If this parameter is not specified, then this command will only perform the handshake to establish SSL connections but not transfer any payload data.

 -cert certname